-The legal intern program allows qualified law students and recent law school graduates to engage in a limited practice of law under the supervision of a qualified member of the Idaho State Bar.
-The provisions and requirements for a limited license as a legal intern are set forth in Idaho Bar Commission Rule 226.
+The legal intern license enables qualified law students and recent law school graduates to engage in the limited practice of law under the supervision of a qualified member of the Idaho State Bar.
+The provisions and requirements for a legal intern limited license are set forth in Idaho Bar Commission Rule 226.

-Please see IBCR 226 for more complete explanation of the legal intern qualifications.
+Please see IBCR 226 for a more complete explanation of the legal intern qualifications.

 To qualify for a legal intern license, the Applicant must:

 - Be duly enrolled, in good academic standing, and have completed two-thirds of the prescribed course of study at a law school that is fully or provisionally approved by the ABA.

 - Have graduated from a law school that is fully or provisionally approved by the ABA within the past 12 months.

 A legal intern license shall be granted for a definite period of time not to exceed 12 consecutive months, provided:

 - If the Applicant passes the Idaho bar examination and is admitted to the Bar prior to the expiration of the 12-month term, the legal intern license shall terminate upon admission to the Bar; or

 - If the Applicant fails the Idaho bar examination or the bar examination in any other jurisdiction prior to the expiration of the 12-month term, the legal intern license shall terminate on the date those bar examination results are released.

 If you have questions regarding the qualifications, please call the Admissions Department at (208) 334-4500.